 If you remember Bob Dylan’s famous anthem, “The Times They Are a Changin’,” take a look at his photo when he started his rise to fame in 1964 when people said he couldn’t sing, and compare it to his photo from this century and his status as a cultural icon.

-Add 50 years, and you can see the changes that age and experience brings to all of us.
+Add almost 60 years, and you can see the changes that age and experience brings to all of us.
 Usually, we don’t notice the little changes that we see on a day-to-day basis, until one day, we notice something has changed.
 If you’re a parent, you’re familiar with this phenomenon, especially at those moments when you look at your kids and ask yourself, “When did they grow up?”

 It’s easy for us to focus on the increase in tuition and point to it as the reason for the difficulties schools are experiencing.
 But the real figure that needs to be examined is the cost to educate a child in the school.
 Back then, perhaps $1,628 was close to what the cost of education was, but the difference between the cost of education per student and the tuition per student has continued to skyrocket over the past two and a half decades.

 Back in 1994 at that $1600 per student school, there were several payment plan services which allowed parents to pay their $164 per month for 10 months (if they paid the full tuition cost) for their student, saving the school from doing billing on their own, then hoping parents paid their bill.
 Today, $480 per month over 10 months for a child is more than some monthly car payments, and may be the 2nd largest expense of a household next to the mortgage or rent.
 And that’s only for ONE child!